TCF20-related disorder

 Treatment

-There is no curative treatment for TCF20-related disorder, but there are strategies to manage the symptoms.
-This involves a multidisciplinary medical team.
+There is currently no curative treatment for TCF20-related disorder.
+Treatment is targeted at managing symptoms (symptomatic management) and involves a multidisciplinary care team.
 Management strategies may include speech and language therapy, physiotherapy, occupational therapy and feeding therapy.3 Individuals may also be assessed and monitored for gastrointestinal issues, scoliosis (curved spine), issues with vision, and seizures.2,3

 Healthcare professionals involved in the treatment of TCF20-related disorder may include general practitioners (GP), paediatricians, geneticists, neurologists, gastroenterologists, ophthalmologists, craniofacial surgeons, speech therapists, occupational therapists, physiotherapists, and behavioural therapists.3 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.